pbbg/pbbg.com-quasar-app/README.md

 stubbed when your PR runs the Github Actions workflow in the source repo.

 For some development, you may need to have the actual integration working and functional.
-For this, you'll need to setup some environment variables at the root of your project:
+For this, you'll need to create some new environment variables:
-* Create an `.env` file in the root of your project and paste:
+* Add these to your `.env` file:
 ```
-# No quotes needed around string values here
 ALGOLIA_APP_ID=
 ALGOLIA_KEY=
 ```
-* In the same place, create a `cypress.env.json` file and paste:
+* In the root of your project create a `cypress.env.json` file and paste this:
 ```
 {
   "ALGOLIA_APP_ID": "",